QCDIS/Seagrass_carbon_stock_model/README.md

 The seagrass carbon stock model was developed to bring in relevant environmental data for modeling carbon stock as a function of environmental co-variates from remote sensing and Copernicus data products.

 To run the model, it contains two steps:
-1. The first step extracts closest values of the matching sites.
+1. Extract closest values of the matching sites.
 2. Predicet carbon stock at the sites.

 ## Data preparation